 Note: The above tables displays the ΔQ and ε estimates based on estimating Equation 1 using data from the Lab Panel.
 Column (1) uses a dependent variable of the number grants being charged by a lab in a quarter and Poisson.
 Column (2) uses a dependent variable of an indicator for the lab charging a new grant starting in that quarter and OLS.
 Column (3) uses a dependent variable of the log transformed direct expenditures of a lab and OLS.
 Column (4) uses a dependent variable of an indicator for the lab charging a supplement starting in that quarter and OLS.
 Column (5) uses a dependent variable of the total amount of subaward dollars associated with a lab in a quarter and Possion.
-Column (6) uses a dependent variable of the total amount of subaward dollars associated with a lab in a quarter and Possion.
-Column (6) uses a dependent variable of the total amount of subaward dollars associated with a lab in a quarter and Possion.
-Column (6) uses a dependent variable of an indicator for the lab charging in the state where the subaward is being sent and Possion.
-Column (7) uses a dependent variable of an indicator for the lab charging a supplement starting in that quarter and Possion.
-With.
+Column (6) uses a dependent variable of the total amount of subaward dollars associated with a lab in a quarter weighted by the minimum wage in the state where the subaward is being sent and Possion.
+Column (7) uses a dependent variable of an indicator for the lab charging a supplement starting in that quarter and OLS using the subset of labs funded by NIH.